 What is Caffe Americano & Where Did it Come From?

 So you’re questioning what is an Americano coffee, or what is “Caffe Americano” to utilize its proper Italian title?
 It’s an important distinction, by the way, to state that we’re talking about Americano coffee here.
-If you were just asking what’s an Americano, the response to that is that it’s a mixed consume, which I’ll get to when speaking about where Americano originated from.
+If you were just asking what’s an Americano, the response to that is that it’s a mixed ingest, which I’ll get to when speaking about where Americano originated from.

 What is an Americano Coffee?